10-3-pursuit/project-startup-challenge-fullstack/README.md

 #### Planning Deliverables

-1. In your Frontend Github Repo:
+1. In the readme.md your Frontend Github Repo:

 - You will create at least 5 User Stories
 - You will create 2 User Personas